 THIS SYSTEM WILL ACCEPT FUNCTION OF DEPENDENT.
-OF THIS INST POWER MODULES AS SHOWN.
-THE DUAL-USE POSITIONS IS INSTALLATION REFER TO THE ACTUAL WIRING SHELF 1 SHELF 2 One of these - 48V RECTIFIERS IN ALL POSITIONS SHELF 3 labels will be located in these areas depending on quantity of -48V RECTIFIERS IN ALL POSITIONS SHELF 4 shelves installed in the system and type of shelf.
+OF THIS INST A IS EQUIPPED WITH SHELVES THAT POWER MODULES AS SHOWN.
+THE DUAL-USE POSITIONS IS INSTALLATION REFER TO THE ACTUAL WIRING FALLATION FOR POSITION FUNCTION.
+SHELF 1 SHELF 2 One of these - 48V RECTIFIERS IN ALL POSITIONS SHELF 3 labels will be located in these areas depending -48V RECTIFIERS IN ALL POSITIONS SHELF 4 shelves installed in the system and type of shelf.
 SHELF 5